aucad/aml-networks/results/decision_tree/readme.md

 # Adversarial attacks on decision tree classifier

 We apply adversarial attacks on a (single) non-robust decision tree, trained using IoT-23 dataset:
-CTU-Malware-Capture-44-1, with 237 rows (benign 211, malicious 26), 90 / 10 split; trained using basic
+CTU-Malware-Capture-44-1, with 237 rows (benign 211, malicious 26), 90 / 10 split; trained using basic [scikit learn
-[scikit learn decision tree][1].
-We then apply various adversarial attacks from the [Adversarial Robustness Toolbox][2] to attack this classifier.
+decision tree][1].
+We then apply various adversarial a ttacks from the [Adversarial Robustness Toolbox][2] to attack this classifier.

 ## Results

 ### Attribute inference attack

 The attacked feature must be categorical, and with a relatively small number of possible values (preferably binary, but should at least be less then the number of label classes).
 [[implementation]](https://github.com/iotcad/module-2/blob/bc906db0fda265ea4928f9d0899b3e00bb17a928/src/attack_inf.py)

-Output of black-box inference on attributes `proto=udp` and `conn_state=SF`
+Output of black-box inference on attributes `proto=udp` and `conn_state=SF`.

 ```text
 Read dataset ----------------- data/CTU-44-1.csv